Arnabshrivastav/Audience-Finder/README.md

 and below this line will be the details of all users.

 In settings.py set the path of all the .csv files so that thet get linked to the project.
-Also at line no. 55 and 56 oof settings.py add the emailid and password from which the mails are to be sent.
+Also at line no. 55 and 56 of settings.py add the emailid and password from which the mails are to be sent.

 For ex: